eyedeekay/sam-forwarder/README.md

 Forward a local port to i2p over the SAM API, or proxy a destination to a port on the local host.
 This is a work-in-progress, but the basic functionality is, there and it's already pretty useful.
 Everything TCP works, but UDP forwarding is still not well tested(I'm pretty sure it works though).
-I'm out of excuses not to finish it now, too.
+I've forgotten how I originally tried it(UDP) out and so I'm re-doing alot of it.
+Expect improvements that change behavior in significant ways there.
+That and adding the web control interface are what I'm doing right now.

 ## building
 Just: